spockbots/city/docs-source/source/edu/disclaimer.rst

     (+) Python: other than sometimes having to reboot the brick multiple times, bluetooth works much better in ev3dev

+    .. note:: The support of the GUI version in macOS needs to be improved.

 Documenting the Code: